bhumendra-bisen/marathi-text-tokenizer-bpe/readme.md

 # Marathi BPE Tokenizer

 ## Project Overview
-The **Marathi BPE Tokenizer** is a custom-built tokenizer for the Marathi language using Byte Pair Encoding (BPE).
+The **Marathi BPE Text Tokenizer** is a custom-built tokenizer for the Marathi language using Byte Pair Encoding (BPE).
 The project includes a tokenizer training script (`marathi_tokenizer.py`) and a user-friendly web interface built with Gradio (`app.py`).
 The interface allows users to input Marathi text and see the tokenized output, as well as encoded IDs.

 ---